-For the “Write” operation on an Object Instance, the LWM2M Client MUST perform the requested action , if all the Resources conveyed in the operation are allowed to perform the “Write” operation.
+For the “Write” operation on an Object Instance, the LWM2M Client MUST perform the operation, if all the Resources conveyed in the operation are allowed to perform the “Write” operation.
 If any Resource does not support the “Write”operation, the LWM2M Client MUST inform the LWM2M Server, the Object Instance doesn’t perform the requested “Write” operation by sending a “Operation is not supported” error code.